kluchey/OMG/pages/MTH1W___0.md

 | [MTH1W Homepage]([[MTH1W]]) | [Unit 0 Overview]([[MTH1W/0]]) | Go to [next lesson]([[MTH1W/0/1 Coordinates]]) |
 - # Unit 0 Overview:  *Mathematics is...*
 	- ## Learning Objectives for MTH1W #.v-self-border
-		- Students will review three key skills that they also continue to develop throughout all units of Grade 9 Mathematics.
-We
+		- Students will review three key skills that they also continue to develop throughout all units of Grade 9 Mathematics. *What is mathematics?* Mathematics is...
 			- Representing Quantities 📈 such as fractions logseq.order-list-type:: number
 			- Solving for an Unknown 🟰 by using equations & formulas